+Cee and at of s and

 PENREN Renovation Process - Design, Vacant, Fit-Out, Move and Turn-Over.

 PROGRAM STATUS UPDATE

-transferred responsibility for the operation, maintenance, protection, repair and renovation of the Pentagon Reservation from the General Services Administration to the Secretary of Defense.
-This revolving fund is the funding source for the Pentagon Renovation Project.
-In addition, the fund finances a full range of building services for Department of Defense components, including the military departments and other activities housed within the Pentagon Reservation.
-The renovation was designed to be budget-neutral for the Department of Defense, in that the Department could operate, maintain, protect and renovate the Pentagon using the rent that the Department would have paid to the General Services Administration over a 12 to 14-year period.
-Accordingly, the PRMRF was designed to operate on a break-even basis over the long term.
+The renovation is designed to be budget-neutral for the Department of Defense, in that the Department could operate, maintain, protect and renovate the Pentagon using the rent that the Department would have paid to the General Services Administration over a 12 to 14-year period.
+Accordingly, the PRMRF is designed to operate on a break-even basis over the long term.
 Revenue for the revolving fund may be generated from various sources; however, the fund depends primarily upon monies collected from a user charge.
 This charge is paid by Department of Defense components and other tenants using Pentagon Reservation facilities or land, based on a rate per square foot.
 The rate is established to recover the cost of day-to-day operations, maintenance, protection of reservation facilities and personnel, and essential capital improvements, including all costs associated with the Pentagon Renovation Program.
-Certification of Costs Section 8055 of the FY 2005 Defense Appropriations Act (Public Law 108-287) requires that the Department of Defense certify that the total cost for the planning, design, construction and installation of equipment for the renovation of Wedges 2-5 cumulatively will not exceed four times the total cost for the planning, design, construction and installation of equipment for the renovation of Wedge 1.
+Certification of Costs In accordance with Section 8055 of the FY 2005 Defense Appropriations Act (Public Law 108-287) the Pentagon Renovation and Construction Program Office submits the Certification of Costs annually in March.
+Section 8055 of the FY 2005 Defense Appropriations Act (Public Law 108-287) requires that the Department of Defense certify that the total cost for the planning, design, construction and installation of equipment for the renovation of Wedges 2-5 cumulatively will not exceed four times the total cost for the planning, design, construction and installation of equipment for the renovation of Wedge 1.
 The cost of the renovation of Wedge 1 shall be adjusted for any increase or decrease in costs attributable to inflation.
-In accordance with the referenced Appropriations Act, the calculation of cost limitation and the cost of each wedge does not include any cost incurred for repair and reconstruction as a result of the terrorist attack on September 11, 2001, nor costs attributable to additional security requirements deemed essential by the Secretary of Defense, nor costs attributable to compliance with new requirements of federal, state or local laws.
+In accordance with the referenced Appropriations Act, the calculation of cost limitation and the cost of each Wedge does not include any cost incurred for repair and reconstruction as a result of the terrorist attack on September 11, 2001, nor costs attributable to additional security requirements deemed essential by the Secretary of Defense, nor costs attributable to compliance with new requirements of federal, state or local laws.
 Extensive internal management controls are in place to ensure accurate tracking and monitoring of costs associated with the certification ceiling and to segregate costs of ancillary projects.
-Consistent with the cost estimates prepared for projects in the Military Construction Program, this limitation does not include the cost of: 1) purchase and installation of Information Management and Telecommunications equipment, 2) rental and operation of swing space, 3) purchase and installation of furniture for the renovated Pentagon, and 4) separately authorized ancillary projects and security enhancements directed prior to the terrorist attacks.
+Consistent with the cost estimates prepared for projects in the Military Construction Program, this limitation does not include the cost of: 1) purchase and installation of Information Technology equipment, 2) rental and operation of swing space, 3) purchase and installation of furniture for the renovated Pentagon, and 4) separately authorized ancillary projects and security enhancements directed prior to the terrorist attacks.